PansiluAW/fuel-queue-management-system/README.md

 # Fuel Queue Management System
-## A project which is a fuel queue management system that was done as a part of a coursework.
+## A project that was done as a part of a coursework, which required to implement a fuel queue management system using Java and JavaFX.
 ### Date: 8/29/2022